Spencer Torkelson Player Props: Tigers vs. White Sox

-On Friday, Spencer Torkelson (.435 on-base percentage in past 10 games, 116 points above season-long percentage) and the Detroit Tigers play the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
-First pitch is at 8:10 PM ET.
+The Detroit Tigers, including Spencer Torkelson (.409 on-base percentage in past 10 games, 87 points above season-long percentage), battle starter Dylan Cease and the Chicago White Sox at Guaranteed Rate Field, Saturday at 2:10 PM ET.

 Spencer Torkelson Game Info & Props vs. the White Sox